NovatecConsulting/hack21-language-is-a-powerful-tool/README.md

 # 👶 MVP
 - 5-10 questions
-- german language due to different semantics in different languages, more to follow
+- german language due to different semantics in different languages
 - simple yes or no answer
 - explanation why a sentence could be perceived negatively
 - file based persistence
 - no backend
 - first category: would you say it?

+# Planned Features
+- language support
+- more categories
+- user name
+- highscore
+- different difficulties for statements

 # 💻 Run it
 - check out the code